-Each member of the fire department is guided by a unique system of values, beliefs, assumptions and norms.
+Each member of an emergency response team is guided by a unique system of values, beliefs, assumptions and norms.
 Every member also brings their own unique habits and routines.
 What happens when you combine the values, beliefs, assumptions, norms, habits and routines of many unique individuals within an organization?
 You create culture.
-Organizational culture can be […]
+Organizational culture can […]

 This is going to be, admittedly, an uncomfortable read for some.
 But, nonetheless it is a conversation we need to have.
 I need to discuss the “F” word.
 No, not THAT “F” word.
 The “F” word that is more dreaded than the F-bomb – Fear.
 Many first responders enjoy discussing fear as much as they […]

 Earlier this week I got a phone call from a captain in Colorado.
 He wanted to bounce a few ideas off me about training ideas I inspired during my recent Training for Failure program they hosted.
 One of the topics we addressed was teaching firefighters how to speak up when they have concerns.
 Teaching how […]

 One of the human factors influencing situational awareness is the mindset of the first responder.
 Mindset is based on beliefs, biases and self-perception.
 Mindset may also be influenced by organizational culture and peer pressure.
 In this series I am going to explore nine potentially dangerous mindsets and share how they can impact emergency scene safety.

 Keynotes – Programs – Seminars – Workshops Powerful, results-oriented, high-impact, experience-based safety and leadership programs using interactive, adult learning techniques.
 For 25 years Dr. Richard Gasaway has been delivering content rich programs for first responders, business leaders and industral workers ranging in size from 10 to 5,000 throughout the United States, Canada, England, Hong Kong […]